universal-meaning-map/docs/readme.md

 Example:
 > An article on a newspaper is `information`.
 It is `data` sitting there awaiting to be read.
 > When someone reads the text, the `information` becomes subjective based on the subject's political views, preexisting knowledge, current emotional state, authorship of the article, all the associations with each word in the text...
 The `data` is now `minformation` instead.
-The product of the `minformation` with all the associations that had conditioned its interpretation conforms the `meaning` that subject gives to that text.
+The product of the `minformation` with all the associations that had conditioned its interpretation conforms the `meaning` that subject gives to that article.

 ### Meaning in communication

 Natural language requires to have a significant degree of [shared meaning](https://xavivives.com/#?expr=[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3clzfmhs7a%22,[[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3c2lf4dbua%22,%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3cdzbeskxq%22],[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3c2lf4dbua%22,%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3cgwyycz5q%22]]]&) between its users, otherwise communication wouldn't be possible.

-Because using the same words may apparently seem that we understand the same thing it is common to fall into a [fallacy of shared meaning](https://xavivives.com/#?expr=[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3clzfmhs7a%22,[[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3c2lf4dbua%22,%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3cdzbeskxq%22],[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3c2lf4dbua%22,%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3cgpk6ijkq%22]]]&), which is a root problem of most communication issues.
+Reading the same words may have the effect of seeming that seem that two subjects will understand the same thing.
+This [fallacy of shared meaning](https://xavivives.com/#?expr=[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3clzfmhs7a%22,[[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3c2lf4dbua%22,%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3cdzbeskxq%22],[%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3c2lf4dbua%22,%22i12D3KooWBSEYV1cK821KKdfVTHZc3gKaGkCQXjgoQotUDVYAxr3cgpk6ijkq%22]]]&) is the root cause of most communication issues.

 `Interplanetary mind-map` enables to make explicit the difference in `meaning` between subjects, minimizing miscommunication and conflict by providing tools to map each-other's `meaning`.